 The School of Theology, Philosophy, and Music has a vibrant research community, and we welcome enquiries from potential PhD applicants.
 The School welcomes both full-time and part-time PhD students.

 Our research-active staff are committed to offering personal and dedicated supervision.
 The research interests and expertise of members of staff in the School can be found here.
-Beyond dedicated supervision, the School also provides a supportive atmosphere for research postgraduates, including structured pathways, postgraduate-level modules, and a focus on professional development.
+Along with the Faculty's Doctoral Studies Hub, the School also provides a supportive atmosphere for research postgraduates, including structured pathways, postgraduate-level modules, and a focus on professional development.
 Doctoral students also have dedicated work spaces on the All Hallows Campus.

 Before applying, we recommend that you read the information available at the University’s Postgraduate Research page and contact the School’s Research Convenor Dr Peter Admirand (firstname.lastname@example.org).